noritersand/noritersand.github.io/_drafts/1970-01-02-javascript-이건외이러는걸까요.md

 0 + 0; // -> 0
 ```

-This also means that while...
+This also means that while:

 ```js
 null === false; // -> false
 ```

-... this is true:
+this is true:

 ```js
 +null === +false; // -> true